4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

-If your baby was sleeping soundly and suddenly starts waking every hour, it can leave any parent exhausted and confused.
-This sudden change is commonly known as a Baby Sleep Regression.
-Most often, it is the 4-month sleep regression — a completely normal stage that reflects healthy brain development and maturing sleep cycles.
+If your baby was sleeping soundly and suddenly starts waking every hour, this change is not a setback—it’s a sign of healthy brain development.
+This shift is commonly known as the 4-month sleep regression, a natural milestone that reflects neurological maturation and the transition to adult-like sleep cycles.

-To support you, this guide provides your complete 4-Month Sleep Regression Roadmap: a comprehensive resource covering the neurological causes and a gentle, 9-step action plan to help your baby move through this phase and regain restful nights.
+To support you, this guide provides a complete 4-Month Sleep Regression Roadmap.
+It combines the latest pediatric endocrinology insights with a gentle, 9-step action plan to help your baby navigate this phase and regain restful nights.

 📖 Executive Summary: What Works